 Launch Celluloid on Ubuntu

 These launch commands open the GTK application window, so use them from a local desktop session or another environment with graphical access.
-A package can install cleanly over SSH while the actual media player still waits for a GUI session.
+Package installation can finish from a terminal, but the media player window still needs a GUI session.

 Launch Celluloid from a Terminal on Ubuntu